 As part of this, Cardiff University recognises the vital contribution that the views of postgraduate researchers make to the enhancement of their educational environment and experience.
 Specifically, we recognise the importance of capturing, responding to and acting on ‘the Student Voice’, and of developing the role which postgraduate research students can play in contributing to decision-making.

 Postgraduate research students provide feedback on the quality of their experience in a variety of ways.
-At University-level, these include the annual Project Q survey, and the Postgraduate Research Experience Survey (PRES) - a UK-wide survey designed to help universities enhance the quality of their postgraduate research degree provision.
+At University-level, these include the annual Welcome to Cardiff survey, and the Postgraduate Research Experience Survey (PRES) - a UK-wide survey designed to help universities enhance the quality of their postgraduate research degree provision.
 Postgraduate researchers are also involved locally, as all Schools have a system of postgraduate representation.